 Enrich the person record

-Then use the Person Profile endpoint to enrich from:
+Then use the Person Profile endpoint.

 - work email